-How to submit:
+How to Submit

-Entrants should visit https://iesilluminationawards.secure-platform.com/a/organizations/main/home and if you do not have a login already, please create one.
-There you will find the entry rules and submission FAQs.
-Please note: when submitting, you will be prompted to choose a section.
+Projects can only be submitted through the IA Submission Portal.
+Entrants should visit https://iesilluminationawards.secure-platform.com to find the entry rules and submission FAQ and start your project submissions.

+When submitting, you will be prompted to choose an IES Section.
 This should be the section where the lead designer is from, not the project.
 If you are from outside of North America, please choose "International."